DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 ### Refactor the Spell System
 - If all the primary spells are gonna be combos, we should refactor the spell system to reflect this.
 - Maybe I can move the spell system over to be fully C++ if this is the case?

+### Define How Long Each Hit Should Be
+- The game is developing a feel now
+- Combos start to feel weird if animations are too fast or too slow
+- We should define how long each hit animation of a